 Come in time for your student to tack up their horse if that is the barn policy.
 Make sure you know what is expected of you.
 Do you need to come early?
 Are you responsible for cooling the horse out and putting it away after the lesson?
 Knowing the expectations will help avoid conflict.

 Some barns are open to clients bringing their dogs to the farm.
 Others are not.
 Make sure that before you do, you know if it is allowed.
 If it is, keep the dog on a leash and make sure that it does not distract or spook the horses.

 We would like you to watch and be involved in your child's riding career.
 We know that this is not always possible.
 If you do have to drop off your child for the lesson, please get back on time to pick them up.

 Parents tell us that "she can just hang out" until they get back.
 Unfortunately, it is not that simple.
 We are only responsible for your child during their given lesson time.
 Once their lesson is done, we need to focus on our next students, not be distracted making sure we don't lose track of your child before you come back.

 At my barn, my goal is for everyone to feel comfortable.
 Everyone learns at their own speed and has their own riding goals.
 As instructors, we want to foster a good environment for the kids to feel comfortable and learn.

 Parents making rude comments or not being supportive of other riders is not good sportsmanship.
-We are all on the same team and we love horses—we want the kids to learn and be safe.
+We are all on the same team, and we love horses—we want the kids to learn and be safe.
 We want our riders to get along and support each other in achieving their goals.

-I made many lifelong friends in my early years of taking lessons, this would have not been possible if the environment I was riding in wasn't friendly and supportive.
+I made many lifelong friends in my early years of taking lessons, and this would have not been possible if the environment I was riding in wasn't friendly and supportive.